 Among the prominent themes of her work was the need for and challenges of developing community.
 Sayers, who was herself an active member of various writing groups throughout her lifetime, offers her readers visions of both fractured and harmonious communities.

-In this third volume in the Hansen Lectureship Series, Christine Colón explores the role of community in Sayers's works.
+In this Hansen Lectureship volume, Christine Colón explores the role of community in Sayers's works.
 In particular, she considers how Sayers offers a vision of communities called to action, faith, and joy, and she reflects on how we also are called to live in community together.

 Introduction: Walter Hansen